avojak/warble/README.md

 ## Install with Flatpak

-Even if you are not on elementary OS, you can install Warble from the elementary Flatpak repository
+Even if you are not on elementary OS, you can install Warble from the elementary Flatpak repository:

 ```
 flatpak install https://flatpak.elementary.io/repo/appstream/com.github.avojak.warble.flatpakref
 ```